Trygve Slagsvold Vedum: 2024

+2025

+Following the Centre Party's withdrawal from government, he was succeeded by former Prime Minister Jens Stoltenberg on 4 February 2025.

 Other

 Vedum has also been a deputy board member of Folk og Forsvar (1999–2000) and a board member of Nei til atomvåpen (2005–2007), Nei til EU (2005–2007), Norway's Contact Committee for Immigrants and the Authorities (2006–) and Menighetssøsterhjemmet (2007–2009).

+He is also a member of the Ilseng Vel organisation, which advocates against school closures in Stange Municipality, his local community.

 Vedum participated in the first season of the Norwegian equivalent of The Masked Singer, Maskorama, disguised as The Scarecrow.

 He made a guest appearance in the final of Farmen 2022.

 Personal life

 He is the son of teacher and children's book author Trond Vidar Vedum (1946–) and teacher Karen Sigrid Slagsvold (1949–).
 He is married to Cathrine Wergeland and has two children.
 He also likes dancing.

 Health

 At the party convention in March 2023, Vedum revealed that he had been diagnosed with multiple sclerosis in 2020, but went through treatment and was stabilised by 2021.